ahlstromcj/seq66/README.md

 ## Recent Changes

-    As per Issue #123 "Would it be possible to have NEWS structured like a changelog", the recent changes appear at the top of the NEWS file.
+    As per Issue #123 "Would it be possible to have NEWS structured like a changelog", the recent changes now appear at the top of the NEWS file.
+    Also see RELNOTES.

 // vim: sw=4 ts=4 wm=2 et ft=markdown